christopher5106/christopher5106.github.io/_posts/2016-01-26-gpu-computing-with-bidmach-library-simply-amazing.markdown

 # Install on Mac OS

+**Having the library installed locally** presents the great advantage to develop and test on small datasets directly on the local computer, before renting an GPU-enabled instance in the cloud.

 As usual, it requires an iMac with a NVIDIA GPU and its CUDA library installed.

 Since I'm using CUDA 7.5 instead of 7.0, I had to recompile JCuda, BIDMat, and BIDMach.